In a previous tutorial, we discussed how the

 disown process instead in order to mark the process to ignore SIGHUP signals, but to otherwise continue on as a regular job:

 In this state, you could use normal job control mechanisms to continue controlling the process until closing the terminal.
 Upon closing the terminal, you will, once again, be stuck with a process with nowhere to output if you didn’t redirect to a file when starting it.

 To work around that, you can try to redirect the output of your process after it is already running.
-This is outside the scope of this guide, but you can take a look at this post to get an idea of how you would do that.
+This is outside the scope of this guide, but this post provides an explanation of how you could do that.

-huponexit option only affect the SIGHUP behavior when a shell session termination is initiated from within the shell itself.
-Some examples of when this applies is when the
+huponexit option only affects the SIGHUP behavior when a shell session termination is initiated from within the shell itself.
+Some examples of when this applies are when the

 exit command or

 CTRL + D is pressed within the session.

 When a shell session is ended through the terminal program itself (through closing the window, etc.), the command

 bash deciding on whether to send the SIGHUP signal, the terminal itself will send the SIGHUP signal to